Bengal Tiger (2015 film): Filming

 The principal photography began on 4 March 2015 at Ramoji Film City where scenes focusing Irani, Khanna, Shinde and others were shot until 14 March 2015.
 On its completion, the next schedule began from 10 April 2015 and Ravi Teja joined the film's sets along with Tamannaah and other supporting cast.
 The schedule was announced to be shot in Ramoji Film City, Chilkur and other areas around Hyderabad until 6 May 2015.
 Harshvardhan Rane joined the film's sets on 13 April 2015.
 Filming continued in Shamshabad from 22 April 2015, after which scenes on Ravi Teja, Tamannaah and Khanna were shot in a railway station backdrop at Ramoji Film City.
 The third schedule began on 13 May 2015 at Ramoji Film City where Brahmanandam and Ravi Teja joined the film's sets.
 Along with few scenes featuring both of them, a couple of songs were planned to be shot in the schedule.

 Filming of a song featuring Ravi Teja, Tamannaah, and Khanna commenced on 23 May 2015.
 On its completion, 40% of the principal photography was wrapped up.
 The next schedule was planned from 6 June 2015 in Hyderabad to film action sequences before shifting to Pollachi for more filming.
 From 19 June 2015, few action sequences choreographed by Ram-Lakshman were shot on Ravi Teja and others at Ramoji Film City using Phantom Cam.
 Irani joined the film's sets on the next day.
 By then, 60% of the film's shoot was completed.
 Within a month, 80% of the film's shoot was wrapped up and few action sequences were being shot in and around Hyderabad.
-The hero introduction song choreographed by A. Harsha was shot on Ravi Teja, Hamsa Nandini and 120 dancers at Hyderabad in mid August 2015.
+The hero introduction song choreographed by Harsha was shot on Ravi Teja, Hamsa Nandini and 120 dancers at Hyderabad in mid August 2015.
 The final schedule commenced at Europe from 8 September 2015 where the film's unit planned to complete the shoot of a few songs.

 Two songs—one on Ravi Teja and Tamannaah and another on Ravi Teja and Khanna—were shot in the schedule.
 Upon their completion, the principal photography was almost wrapped up and post-production works were progressing in tandem.
 Few scenes were filmed in Rajahmundry, Andhra Pradesh.
 Initially planned to be completed in 110 working days, the filming of Bengal Tiger was wrapped up in around 100 days and the runtime stood at around 145 minutes.